AndersDeath/diary2/000-current.md

 # 21 April - Sonntag  - Venice - 577 Tag der Einwanderung - Cold Cloudy

 Today we went to Venice biennale.
 It's the first such events in my life.
 We visited a lot of different exhibitions of many countries.
 The topic was a how to save your culture in modern world.
 I liked it and saw a lot of cools pieces of art.
 It's really cool.
+For a whole day we were walking from place to place and my legs are just in pain.